 Size of Stone

-Brick Chips: Brick chips are made from crushed, angular fragments of brick and are used as mulch or driveway stone.
+Brick chips are made from crushed, angular fragments of brick and are used as mulch or as driveway stone.
 Brick chips are terra cotta color with deep reds and browns.
-Sizes range from to 3/4" to 1-1/4".
+Sizes range from to 3/4 to 1-1/4 inches.
+Crushed Gravel:

-Crushed Gravel: Gravel is usually gray and is composed of sharp and irregularly shaped rock fragments.
-This makes it easy for the rocks to interlock and provide good packing.
-The size of gravel ranges from 1/4" to 3/4".Common uses include roads, driveways, base rock and pathways.
+Gravel is usually gray and is composed of sharp and irregularly shaped rock fragments, which makes it easy for the rocks to interlock and provide good packing.
+The size of gravel ranges from 1/4 to 3/4 inches and common uses include roads, driveways, base rock and pathways.
+Lava Rock:

-Lava Rock: Lava rock is porous, light and irregularly shaped; it is not available in all areas.
+Lava rock is porous, light, irregularly shaped and not available in all areas.
 This type of stone generally offers good drainage and packs down well.
 Additional layers must sometimes be added to maintain ground cover thickness.
-Lava rock is available in red or black hues and usually ranges in size from 3/4" to 1-1/4".
+Lava rock is available in red or black hues and usually ranges in size from 3/4 to 1-1/4 inches.
 You can use lava rock in driveways, gardens and along paths and walkways.
+River Rock: